Read Time 24 mins | Written by: Wendy Woodhead

 In this post, we’re going to answer ‘how does advertising increase brand awareness’, including the different types of advertising you can employ, how to raise brand awareness in a new market and how to know when your campaign is succeeding.

-Table of contents
+Table of Contents

-How does advertising increase brand awareness?
+How does advertising build brand recognition?

 In a nutshell, advertising helps to increase brand awareness by allowing you to get your brand in front of as many customers as possible.
 Utilising this kind of paid traffic or impressions may be essential at key points when growing your company or simply in your seasonal marketing strategy.